 Forget once-a-year employee surveys.
-How about once-a-week?
+How about once a week?
 That is if you even do employee surveys.

 I recently had a chance to chat with David Niu, the founder of TINYpulse.
 His company created a simple software program that helps companies keep an ongoing pulse, as David calls it, on how happy, frustrated or burnt out their employees are before employee retention becomes a problem.
 The tool measures employee engagement by asking one question each week.